trilemaestro92/Todo/README.md

 Browse to http://localhost:8080/

 **The app is using msql2 and sequalize.
-Therefore you need to have a local server running I'm using MAMP.
+Therefore you need to have a local server running, I'm using MAMP.
 I'm also using MySQL Workbench as the database development. **